 I have created a set of 24 worksheets to help you teach early reading and writing skills.
 It is a Halloween version of our popular Sentence Maker resource.
-In this version, I have catered for four different ability levels - cut & paste, trace, copy, and independent writing.
+In this version, I have catered for four different ability levels - cut and paste, trace, copy, and independent writing.
 All these activities are very specific to students at different levels in the writing process.

 • Trace – for students that have a good understanding of words and sentences, and are ready to learn to write themselves.

 • Copy – for students who are able to form most letters of the alphabet correctly and are learning to copy print from models.

 • Write – for students beginning to write independently and who can try to sound-out and write their own words

 My daughter is always keen to see what I am designing and always wants me to print them out for her!
 This morning I took the opportunity to explore her keen interest in words and stories, by working with her on one of the cut & paste worksheets.
 As a 4 year old, she needs to learn to:

 - attend to print

 - discover what a word looks like

 - understand that a sentence is made up of words

 - understand that word order is important